Muslim support for Trump, Stein on Long Island tied to Biden-Harris handling of Israel-Hamas war

 During that campaign, he said he would "strongly consider" shutting down all mosques.
 He later declared "Islam hates us."

-Despite all that, Trump garnered strong support from the Muslim community on Long Island in his winning bid for a second term, along with some who voted for third-party candidate Jill Stein this year, mirroring a nationwide trend, according to community leaders,
+Despite all that, Trump garnered support from the Muslim community on Long Island in his winning bid for a second term, along with some who voted for third-party candidate Jill Stein this year, mirroring a nationwide trend, according to community leaders.

 WHAT NEWSDAY FOUND

-- Muslims on Long Island interviewed said they voted for Donald Trump or Jill Stein for president due to anger over the Biden-Harris administration's failure to stop the killing of Palestinians in Gaza, according to community leaders.
+- Some Muslims on Long Island voted for Donald Trump or Jill Stein for president due to anger over the Biden-Harris administration's failure to stop the killing of Palestinians in Gaza, according to community leaders.

 - This came despite Trump's history of using anti-Muslim language and a proposal, during his prior presidency, to enact a one-time ban on some Muslims entering the U.S.

-- Jewish people and Muslims interviewed said they hope Trump can take decisive action to end the war, possibly through a peace process begun in his last administration.
+- Jewish people and Muslims interviewed said they hope Trump can take decisive action to end the Israel-Hamas war.

 The Biden administration’s handling of the Israel-Hamas war was "terrible," said Mehdad Islam, the imam, or spiritual leader, of the Islamic Center of Mastic-Shirley.
 "Everyone was upset.
 Pretty much the Democrats lost" large swaths of the Muslim vote because of the escalating humanitarian crisis among Palestinians there, he said.
 He quit the Democratic Party and backed Stein.